 Optimisation Will Be Key

-When it comes to selling your online course, you will want to ensure that all of your on-page optimisation and backlinking efforts are focused on driving traffic to your course landing page and then your blog posts that will help you gain multiple rankings.
+When you are planning how to sell your course using SEO, you will want to ensure that all of your on-page optimisation and backlinking efforts are focused on driving traffic to your course landing page and then your blog posts that will help you gain multiple rankings.

 The first step is to make sure that you have created a well-optimised course landing page that includes all of the relevant information potential students would expect to see.